Professional Studies

 (3 Credits)

-This course studies adjudicated cases involving the leading social issues affecting society today and the impact such adjudications have had upon society.
-Stress is placed upon the relationship of law to social values and morals.
-The delicate balance between the interests of society and individual rights is scrutinized and the students' views as to the maintenance of the balance is evaluated in the light of the cases studied.
+This course studies adjudicated cases involving contemporary social issues and the effect on society.
+Stress is placed on the relationship and impact of law on social values, morals, and change.
+The balance between the interests of society and individual rights are scrutinized.

 Lecture: 3 hours